CodingTrain/website-archive/FrontPage.md

 layout: base
 permalink: /
 style: >
-  text-align: center
+  text-align: left
 ---

 <br>

 ***

-**Welcome to TheCodingTrain's code repository!**
+# Welcome to The Coding Train's Code Repository!
+{: style="text-align: center;"}

-Here you can find all videos made on TheCodingTrain with the corresponding code available for download and a working live example running in the browser.
+Here you can find all videos made on [The Coding Train](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw) with the corresponding code available for download and working live examples running in the browser.

-Happy Coding!
+_Happy Coding!_

 ***

 ## Coding Challenges
 Watch me take on some viewer submitted Coding Challenges in p5.js and Processing!
+{: style="text-align: center;"}
 {% include 3-modules/video-list.html videos=site.CodingChallenges limit=3 reverse=true %}
 <br>

 ## Tutorials
 Here you can find all tutorials made by Daniel Shiffman on TheCodingTrain.
 If you are searching for tutorials made by guests, you can check them out [here]({{ site.baseurl }}{% link _GuestTutorials/index.md %}).
+{: style="text-align: center;"}
 {% include 3-modules/video-list.html videos=site.Tutorials limit=3 reverse=true %}
 <br>

 ## Streams
 Watch all the unedited Live Streams!
+{: style="text-align: center;"}
 {% include 3-modules/video-list.html videos=site.Streams limit=3 reverse=true %}
 <br>